Welcome to EQUESTRIAN VENTURES

 I work with force free communication.
 My animals are allowed to say no, because that affords us a two-way conversation.

-I don't teach riding or training that uses the traditional form of N-/pressure/release.
-For that reason, anyone who wishes to have lessons in riding or training must meet sufficient behavior science/R+ criteria before sitting upon or interacting with my horses.
+I don't teach riding or training that only uses traditional forms of coercion, N-/pressure/release.
+For that reason, anyone who wishes to have lessons in riding or training should have some understanding of behavior science/R+ criteria before sitting upon or interacting with my horses.
 I would be happy to have a visit.
 Or I'd be happy to talk on the phone anytime.

 If you want to learn more about positive reinforcement R+, I would also suggest looking into Shawna Karresh Equine or Peggy Hogan.
 YouTube is chocked full of amazing videos by amazing people.
 However positive reinforcement seems to be the new buzz word.
-People think they can create the behavior with their traditional methods and then give the animal a pat or a treat and that it's positive reinforcement.
+People think they can create the behavior with their traditional coercive methods and then give the animal a good boy rub or a treat and that it's positive reinforcement.
 But maybe it's not.
 The learner decides.
-True positive reinforcement training is done in the context of the animal always having the freedom to say No or even walk away.
-The freedom to say No is so important.
+True positive reinforcement training is done in the context of the animal always having the freedom to say NO or even walk away.
+The freedom of CHOICE (to say NO) is so important.
+Choice can create oxytocin.
+Coercion can create cortisol.
 Often there will be other resources available, such as a pile of hay the horse could choose to eat.

 We're on the forefront of a huge transition in the horse industry.
 It happened 25/30 years ago and the dog industry, when people started using positive reinforcement with their dogs.
 It happened about 50 years ago in the zoo community when they figured out that they could use force free positive reinforcement, to co-create husbandry behaviors with the wild animals to achieve amazing behaviors.